Dogue de Bordeaux Dog Breed Info: Pictures, Traits & Facts

 Even though they have an intense and intimidating appearance, the Dogue de Bordeaux is typically gentle.
 Unlike other large dogs, they have more awareness of their size and weight.

-That said, it is still absolutely necessary to monitor the time that these dogs spend around little children.
-Teach both the children and the dogs how to behave appropriately around each other to establish better bonds.
+However, it’s necessary to monitor the time that they spend around little children.
+Teach both the children and the dog how to behave appropriately around each other to establish better bonds.

 Does This Breed Get Along With Other Pets? 🐶 😽

 It is essential to socialize your Dogue de Bordeaux as early as possible.
-They have a strong prey drive because of all their years as fighting and hunting dogs.
-They can do well with smaller animals like cats but are not recommended to have freely around smaller rodents.
+They have a strong prey drive because of all their years of fighting and hunting.
+They can do well with smaller animals like cats but are not recommended around smaller rodents.

 You should train them from as young as possible since they are so powerful and react quickly.